 To apply for one or more of our project-based studentships, you will need to apply directly to the university that is hosting the project through their application system.
 A respective link is given in the project description.
 If applying for a project-based project hosted at one of the Research Centres, you should apply via the partner university and inform the point of contact at the Research Centre.

-Further information on our projects and support for studentships and a link to search for projects is also available on our CENTA Studentship Information page, Once you have decided on which project to apply for from the list, you will need to follow the links to the local institution (given in the project description) and ensure you submit the following documents:
+Further information on our projects and support for studentships and a link to search for projects is also available on our CENTA Studentship Information page, Once you have decided on which project to apply for you will need to follow the links to the local institution (given in the project description) and ensure you submit the following documents:

-- A CENTA application form (Word document – 58kb)
+- A CENTA application form (Word document – 64kb)

 - A CV with the names of at least two referees (preferably those who can comment on your academic abilities)